-A. If in the judgment of the director, none of the fee categories or fee amounts set forth in the schedule in Appendix A accurately describes the impacts resulting from issuance of the proposed building permit, or certificate of occupancy if no building permit is required, the applicant shall provide to the department for its review and evaluation an independent fee calculation, prepared by a traffic engineer approved by the director.
+- A. If in the judgment of the director, none of the fee categories or fee amounts set forth in the schedule in Appendix A accurately describes the impacts resulting from issuance of the proposed building permit, or certificate of occupancy if no building permit is required, the applicant shall provide to the department for its review and evaluation an independent fee calculation.
 The director may impose on the proposed building permit, or certificate of occupancy if no building permit is required, an alternative impact fee based on this calculation.

-With the independent fee calculation, the applicant shall pay to the department an adminstrative processing fee of \$100.00 per calculation.
+With the independent fee calculation, the applicant shall pay to the department an administrative processing fee of \$100.00 per calculation. - B. If an applicant requests not to have the impact fees determined according to the schedule in Appendix A, then the applicant shall submit to the director an independent fee calculation, paid for by the applicant, for the building permit, or certificate of occupancy if no building permit is required.
+The independent fee calculation shall show the basis upon which it was made.
+With the request, the applicant shall pay to the department an administrative processing fee of \$200.00 per fee calculation.

-- B. If an applicant requests not to have the impact fees determined according to the schedule in Appendix A, then the applicant shall submit to the director an independent fee calculation, prepared a traffic engineer approved by the director and paid for by the applicant, for the building permit, or certificate of occupancy if no building permit is required.
-The independent fee calculation shall show the basis upon which it was made and shall include, but not be limited, to trip generation characteristics.
-With the request, the applicant shall pay to the department an administrative processing fee of \$200.00 per fee calculation. - C. While there is a presumption that the calculations set forth in the rate study are correct, the director shall consider the documentation submitted by the applicant, but is not required to accept such documentation which the director reasonably deems to be inaccurate or not reliable, and may, in the alternative, require the applicant to submit additional or different documentation.
-The director is authorized to adjust the impact fee on a case-by-case basis based on the independent fee calculation, the specific characteristics of the building permit, or certificate of occupancy permit if no building permit is required, and/or principles of fairness. - D. Determinations made by the director pursuant to this section may be appealed to the hearing examiner subject to the procedures set forth in Section 27.04.130 of this code.
+- C. While there is a presumption that the calculations set forth in the rate study are correct, the director shall consider the documentation submitted by the applicant, but is not required to accept such documentation which the director reasonably deems to be inaccurate or not reliable, and may, in the alternative, require the applicant to submit additional or different documentation.
+The director is authorized to adjust the impact fee on a case-by-case basis based on the independent fee calculation, the specific characteristics of the building permit, or certificate of occupancy permit if no building permit is required, and/or principles of fairness. - D. Determinations made by the director pursuant to this section may be appealed to the hearing examiner subject to the procedures set forth in Section 27.06.130.

-Chapter 27.04.050 Exemptions.
+Chapter 27.06.050 Exemptions.

 - A. The following building permit applications, or certificate of occupancy if no building permit is required, shall be exempt from impact fees: - 1.
-Any building permit application, or certificate of occupancy application if no building permit is required, that has been submitted to the building division of the fire and building department before 5 p.m. the business day before the effective date of this chapter and subsequently determined to be a complete application by the public works department, the fire and building department and the planning department based on the information on file as of the effective date of this chapter. - Replacement of a structure with a new structure of the same gross floor area and use at the same site or lot when such replacement occurs within twelve consecutive months of the demolition or destruction of the prior structure. - Replacement, alteration, expansion, enlargement, remodeling, rehabilitation or conversion of an existing dwelling unit where no additional units are created and the use is not changed. - 4.
-Alteration of an existing non-residential structure that does not expand the useable space or change the use. - Miscellaneous improvements, including but not limited to fences, walls, swimming pools, mechanical units, and signs. - 6.
-Demolition or moving of a structure. - 7.
-1.)
-Construction or creation of low-income housing.
+Any building permit application, or certificate of occupancy application if no building permit is required, that has been submitted to the building division of the fire and building department before 5 p.m. the business day before the effective date of this chapter and subsequently determined to be a complete application by the public works department, the fire and building department and the planning department based on the information on file as of the effective date of this chapter. - 2.
+Any building permit application, or certificate of occupancy application or final inspection if no building permit is required, for a single-family lot which is within a subdivision approved under Ordinance No. 3700 or Ordinance No. 2766, passed on October 3, 1983 and as repealed